4dn-dcic/tibanna/lambda/README.md

 ## test_checkvaliatefiles
 Checks status of a task on SBG and if completed, export output to 4dn s3 and return workflow_run and processed_files metadata objects.
+This lambda function is generic and not specifically applicable to validatefiles.

 ### input format
 Example input
 ```